jeffrschneider/AgentMesh/README.md

 - The **Agent Reputation** is a service that accumulates and disperses information about agents and their reputation.
 - The **Agent Evolver** is a service that clones an existing agent, and creates codes enhancements to it.
 - The **Chat-to-API Service** is a bridge between natural language and APIs allowing external services to participate in the Mesh.
-- The **Agent Front Door** is a service used by humans to manage the AgentMesh.
+- The **Agent Front Door** is an app used by humans to manage the AgentMesh.
 It communicates with the AgentMesh Core Services.

 ---
 ## The AgentMesh Front Door